belinau/livada-biotope/src/content/blog/2025-05-12-welcome-to-livada-biotope.md

 ---
 title: Welcome to Livada Biotope
 date: 2025-05-12T00:10:51.155Z
+thumbnail: /images/uploads/livada-welcome.jpg
 summary: Welcome to our eco-feminist initiative developing land-based practices and promoting sustainable living.
-thumbnail: /images/uploads/livada-welcome.jpg
 tags:
   - welcome
   - introduction
 ---

-# Welcome to Livada Biotope
+# Welcome to The Livada Biotope

-We are an eco-feminist initiative developing land-based practices and promoting sustainable living.
+We are an ecofeminist initiative developing land-based practices and promoting sustainable living and other ways of being.
 Our mission is to develop sustainable land practices and educate about environmental awareness.

 ## Our Values

-- **Sustainability**: We believe in practices that can be maintained over time without depleting environmental resources or causing ecological damage.
+* **Sustainability**: We believe in practices that can be maintained over time without depleting environmental resources or causing ecological damage.
-- **Community**: We value the power of community and collective action in creating positive change.
+* **Community**: We value the power of community and collective action in creating positive change.
-- **Education**: We are committed to sharing knowledge and raising awareness about environmental and social issues.
+* **Education**: We are committed to sharing knowledge and raising awareness about environmental and social issues.
-- **Ecofeminism**: We recognize the connection between the exploitation of environment and the oppression of women, foreigners and others and work to address it in all manifestations.
+* **Ecofeminism**: We recognize the connection between the exploitation of environment and the oppression of women, foreigners and others and work to address it in all manifestations.

 ## Get Involved